prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 The protocol follows [semantic versioning 2.0](https://semver.org/): any 2.x compatible Receiver MUST be able to read any 2.x compatible Sender and vice versa.
 Breaking or backwards incompatible changes will result in a 3.x version of the spec.

-The proto formats itself are forward / backward compatible, in some respects:
+The Proto Messages (in Wire Format) themselves are forward / backward compatible, in some respects:

 * Removing fields from the proto requirements mean a major version bump.
 * Adding (optional) fields will be a minor version bump.

-In other words, this means that future minor versions of 2.x MAY add new optional fields to `io.prometheus.write.v2.Request`, new compressions, content types (wire formats) and negotiation mechanisms, as long as they are backward compatible (e.g. optional to both Receivers and Senders).
+In other words, this means that future minor versions of 2.x MAY add new optional fields to `io.prometheus.write.v2.Request`, new compressions, Proto Messages and negotiation mechanisms, as long as they are backward compatible (e.g. optional to both Receiver and Sender).

-### 2.x vs 1.x Compatibility
+#### 2.x vs 1.x Compatibility

-The 2.x protocol is breaking compatibility with 1.x by introducing a new `io.prometheus.write.v2.Request` content type (wire format) and deprecating the `prometheus.WriteRequest`.
+The 2.x protocol is breaking compatibility with 1.x by introducing a new, mandatory `io.prometheus.write.v2.Request` Proto Message and deprecating the `prometheus.WriteRequest`.

-2.x Senders MAY support 1.x Receivers by allowing users to configure what content type sender should use.
-2.x Senders also MAY automatically fall back to different content types, if the Receiver returns 415 HTTP status code.
+2.x Sender MAY support 1.x Receiver by allowing users to configure what content type Sender should use.
+2.x Sender also MAY automatically fall back to different content types, if the Receiver returns 415 HTTP status code.

 #### `io.prometheus.write.v2.Request` Proto Schema

 <!---
 TODO(bwplotka): Move link to the one on Prometheus main or even buf.
 -->
 The source of truth is [here](https://github.com/prometheus/prometheus/blob/remote-write-2.0/prompb/io/prometheus/write/v2/types.proto#L32).
-The `gogo` dependency and options CAN be ignored.
+The `gogo` dependency and options CAN be ignored ([will be removed eventually](https://github.com/prometheus/prometheus/issues/11908)).
 They are not part of the specification as they don't impact the serialized format.

 The simplified version of the new `io.prometheus.write.v2.Request` is presented below.